munsellb/NIRAL_DTI_PIPELINE/README.md

 /data/study_subjects
 ```

-and in this folder the following sub-folders (typically named using the subject specific unique id)
+and in this folder the following sub-folders (typically named using subject specific unique ids)

 ```
 subject_id1